ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Basic Motion Detection Isn't Intelligent

 Too many alerts mean crews stop paying attention.
-When you receive 40-60 notifications per night, you can’t investigate each one.
+When you receive 40-60 notifications per night, you can't investigate each one.
 After the first week, most contractors admit they ignore alerts completely unless someone reports an actual theft.
+This isn't a camera problem.
+It's a logic problem.
+Basic motion detection can't distinguish between a delivery truck at 7 AM and an intruder at 2 AM.
+It can't tell the difference between workers arriving for their shift and thieves cutting through the fence.

-Manual Review Wastes Time and Money
+Manual Review Wastes Time

-When every alert requires manual review, someone has to check each notification to determine if it’s real.
-For construction sites generating 50+ alerts per night, that means security teams and managers spend hours chasing false positives instead of focusing on actual incidents.
+When every alert requires manual review, someone has to check each notification to determine if it's real.
+For construction sites generating 50+ alerts per night, that means hours chasing false positives instead of managing your jobsite, coordinating with crews, or addressing real security concerns.
+The filtering happens before alerts reach anyone, which means that time goes back to the jobsite instead of a phone screen.

 False Alarms Can Lead to Costly Dispatches